digital-asset/daml-finance/docs/source/packages/core-implementations.rst

     - :ref:`Factory <module-daml-finance-settlement-factory-257>`: Used to create a set of settlement `Instruction`\s, and a `Batch` to atomically settle them.
     - :ref:`Batch <module-daml-finance-settlement-batch-95573>`: Allows you to atomically settle a set of settlement steps.

-    The :doc:`Core Concepts <../core-concepts>` page contains an overview of the settlement process and explains the relationship between ``Step``, ``Instruction`` and ``Batch``.
+    The :doc:`Settlement <../concepts/settlement>` page contains an overview of the settlement process and explains the relationship between ``Step``, ``Instruction`` and ``Batch``.
-    Check out the :doc:`Settlement tutorial <../../tutorial/getting-started/settlement>` for a description on how to implement the settlement workflow in practice.
+    Check out the :doc:`Settlement tutorial <../../tutorials/getting-started/settlement>` for a description on how to implement the settlement workflow in practice.

 - ``Daml.Finance.Lifecycle``